Rate Limits Configuration

 Distributed rate limiting

-By default, rate limit counters are per-process (in-memory).
-For multi-instance deployments, use a shared Redis or Valkey backend.
+By default, rate limit counters are per-process and in memory.
+A Redis or Valkey

 Inline configuration